kurttheviking/bluecache/README.md

 - `dispose`: Function called on items immediately before they are dropped from the cache; called with parameters (`key`, `value`)
 - `stale`: Allow the cache to return a stale (expired via `maxAge`) value before it is deleted

+Note: the underlying cache stores a memo for the promised value and a default length of 1 while the value is being resolved.
+After the value is first resolved, the `length` is updated to reflect the desired `options.length` passed at instantiation.
+(In short, total promised "max" may exceed the specified `max` while values are being resolved.)

 ## API

-#### cache(key, primingFunction)
+#### cache(key, primingValue)

 Attempts to get the current value of `key` from the cache.
 If the key exists, the "recently-used"-ness of the key is updated and the cached value is returned.
-If the key does not exist, the `primingFunction` is executed and the returned Promise resolved to its underlying value before being set in the cache and returned.
-(To support advanced cases, the key can also be a Promise for a String.)
+If the key does not exist, the `primingValue` is determined and the underlying cache value is set.
+If the `primingValue` is a function, it is invoked with the resolved `key` as its single argument.

+Both `key` and `primingValue` can be a Boolean, Number, String, Symbol, Object, a function that returns one of these primitives, or a Promise for one of these primitives.
+By immediately caching and returning a Promise, the cache avoids a [stampede](https://en.wikipedia.org/wiki/Cache_stampede) for the underlying `primingValue`.
+However, a stampede may still occur against a `key` function because it is invoked on each cache call.
+In most cases, this problem is mitigated by using a locally available key.
+If you plan to remotely resolve the key you may want to consider caching the key function as well.

-A rejected promise is returned if either `key` or `primingFunction` is missing.
+A rejected promise is returned if `key` is missing or if there is an error resolving the `primingValue`.
+This rejected promise is cached until expiration or a `del` operation is performed.

-#### cache.del(key)
+#### cache#del(key)

 Returns a promise that resolves to `undefined` after deleting `key` from the cache.

-#### cache.on(eventName, eventHandler)
+#### cache#on(eventName, eventHandler)

 `eventName` is a string, corresponding to a [supported event](https://github.com/kurttheviking/bluecache#emitted-events). `eventHandler` is a function which responds to the data provided by the target event.